UAE is fully committed to OPEC+ agreement, has no "prior stance" - state news agency | Headlines

 - United Arab Emirates

 The United Arab Emirates is fully committed to the OPEC+ agreement and has no "prior stance" ahead of an upcoming meeting on Dec.
-2, state news agency WAM reported on Thursday, citing the energy ministry.
+2, state news agency WAM reported on Thursday.

+"The energy ministry confirms that the United Arab Emirates is fully committed to the cooperation agreement with OPEC+ and that there is no prior stance on the upcoming meeting," the agency said, citing an energy ministry statement.
+The ministry "reiterates that any decisions will be taken collectively by the OPEC+ group in its next Ministerial meeting," it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)